shijoshaji/myBlogAtHashnode/cl2x98k93073ot4nvcbebfs27.md

 ## Create Angular weatherApp - Part 4

-Welcome to this series, hope you have completed [Part 3](https://shijoshaji.hashnode.dev/create-angular-weatherapp-part-3) We have 2 pending things now, this will be the last part as development
+Welcome to final part of this series, hope you have completed [Part 3](https://shijoshaji.hashnode.dev/create-angular-weatherapp-part-3)
+We have 2 pending things now, this will be the last part as development

 ## Call the services created